All Episodes

 Really?

-The president's eleven-year-old son sees it.
+The president's 11-year-old son sees it.

-Oh, he she said she's sorry.
+Oh, she said she's sorry.

-It's all good now, it's not a problem.
+It's not a problem.

-He's with the Hill, he's a media reporter.
+He's a media reporter.

-Geraldo Rivera, Fox News correspondent and legal analyst who had a pretty interesting take on this last night that was a little different than anything else that I've been hearing in the media.
+Geraldo Rivera, Fox News correspondent and legal analyst, who had a pretty interesting take on this last night that was a little different than anything else that I've been hearing in the media.

-Uh welcome both of you.
+Welcome, both of you.

-Heraldo, you think there might be and can be and potentially be, although I I tend to doubt it, knowing the way prosecutions work in this country.
+Although I tend to doubt it, knowing the way prosecutions work in this country.

-And you know, if you're a conservative, probably they throw the book at you.
+And, you know, if you're a conservative, probably they throw the book at you.

-If you're a liberal, you get off the hook, but you say there's possible legal ramifications.
+If you're a liberal, you get off the hook.

-I think that's why uh hi Sharon.
+I think that's why.

 I think that's why CNN dropped her because of the possible criminal implications.

-Under Title 18 of the U.S. Code, it is a class E felony punishable by up to five years in prison to threaten to kill, kidnap or injure the president of the United States.
+Under Title 18 of the U.S. Code, it is a Class E felony punishable by up to five years in prison to threaten to kill, kidnap, or injure the President of the United States.

 You can use the joke defense.

-Uh he did twenty-seven months in federal prison.
+He did 27 months in federal prison.

-He was shunned and he was uh almost r written out of show business, you know, and I think this is even more serious.
+He was shunned, and he was almost written out of show business.

 What do you think, Joe?

-And and how do you look at the coverage of, say, this president in the media, your colleagues, your friends, who seem to ostracize you a little bit.
+And how do you look at the coverage of, say, this president in the media, your colleagues, your friends, who seem to ostracize you a little bit.

-You don't seem like you don't seem like you're a member of the club, um, which fascinates me because it's all groupthink seemingly to me, but how would the reaction have been if it was anybody doing it to Obama?
+You don't seem like you're a member of the club, which fascinates me because it's all groupthink, seemingly to me.

 It would be like a combination of the missing Malaysian jet with Russia Trump coverage.

-That's what this would be wall to wall for the last two days.
+That's what this would be wall-to-wall for the last two days.

-And instead it's been mutual.
+And instead, it's been mutual.

-Haraldo's laughing because all good humor is rooted in the truth.
+Geraldo's laughing because all good humor is rooted in the truth.

 It's absolutely true.

-It what you're saying is a fact.
+What you're saying is a fact.

-I'm I'm certainly not a lawyer, but I just look at the precedents in terms of Madonna and what she said when she said she wanted to blow up the White House and nothing happened to her.
+I'm certainly not a lawyer, but I just look at the precedents in terms of Madonna and what she said when she said she wanted to blow up the White House and nothing happened to her.

-But uh look, Al Frankens another phony, by the way, you played his clip before.
+But look, Al Franken's another phony, by the way.

-Uh, but you have to call these people out when they say these things and be prepared.
+But you have to call these people out when they say these things and be prepared.

-I mean, this this has been his mission.
+I mean, this has been his mission.

 He's a leftist, and the double standard is clear.